jordanroskelley/jordanroskelley.github.io/posts/2014-08-12/Push_Notification_Server.md

 						.WithJson("{\"alert\":\"Hello World!\"}"));
 ```

-First, you will need to get authorization tokens and certificates set up with Google and Apple.
+First, you will need to get authorization tokens and certificates set up with Google and Apple (and whomever else, they also support Windows Phone, Amazon Kindle, Blackberry and more).

 ---